 Just about everyone can recite the Lord’s Prayer from memory.
 That’s precisely the problem, though.
 We often rattle it off without really thinking about what we are saying.

 “Forgive us our trespasses as we forgive those who trespass against us.”
 Whenever we pray this line, we are asking God to forgive us exactly in the same way as we forgive those who hurt us.
 In other words, if we are harboring un-forgiveness in our hearts as we say this prayer, we are calling a curse down upon ourselves.

 Bringing up this issue is rather uncomfortable because we all have been hurt by others.
 Many have been hurt deeply.
-Think, for example, of the widows and orphans of September 11.
+Think, for example, of the widows and orphans of September 11 and other acts of terrorism.
 Is it wrong to have feelings of outrage over such crimes?
 Does forgiveness mean that we excuse the culprit and leave ourselves wide open to further abuse?

 Not at all.
 First of all, forgiveness is a decision, not a feeling.
 I think it rather unlikely that the Lord Jesus, in his sacred yet still human heart, had tender feelings of affection for those mocking him as his life blood was being drained out on the cross.
-But he made a decision, expressed in a prayer: “Father, forgive them, for they know not what they do” (Lk 22).
-In other words, there was no vindictiveness, no desire to retaliate and cause pain, suffering and destruction to those who delighted in causing him pain.
-Such desire for destructive vengeance is the kind of anger that is one of the seven deadly sins.
-Rather, Jesus prayed to the Father for their good even as they caused him harm.
+But he made a decision, expressed in a prayer: “Father, forgive them, for they know not what they do” (Luke 23:34).